A focused, fixed-fee audit of how work moves through your construction business — and where it bottlenecks on the owner.

 | 6 | 60-minute findings call | Day 17–21 |

-Total turnaround: 2–3 weeks from receipt of complete intake to written report.
+Total turnaround: 2–3 weeks from receipt of complete intake to written summary.
 About 2 hours of owner time for intake plus 90 minutes for the walkthrough call.

 Fee: $1,500 CAD, fixed.
 GST/PST extra where applicable.